northscaler/release-management/readme.md

 > NOTE: In the following description, we'll assume a Node.js project that produces a built server-side application, a Docker image & a Helm chart containing the application that's ready for deployment.
 We'll also use `dev` for the main branch name and development prerelease suffix, and we'll use `qa` for our release candidate prerelease suffix.

-* Create your codebase & place it under source control with `git`.
+* Create your codebase & place it under source control with `git` with a main/default branch name of `dev`.
 * Set your version to its initial value in the main branch.
     * For brand new projects, we recommend starting with `0.1.0-dev.0`.
-    * For existing projects, start with a major version greater than `0`, like `1.0.0-dev.0` or whatever you need.
+    * For existing projects, start with a minor version greater than the last minor version, like `0.2.0-dev.0` or whatever you need.
     * _New features should be developed in feature branches off of the main branch and only merged back to the main branch when they're considered complete._
-* When you're ready to do your first development preview release, prerelease from your main branch with the command `PRE=dev ./release nodejs+image+chart dev`.
+* When you're ready to do your first development preview release, prerelease from your main branch with the command `./release.sh --tech nodejs,docker,helm --dev--qa dev`.
     * This will create tags & commits for your `dev` prerelease & push them, whereupon your CI/CD pipeline should kick in and actually perform your release workflow.
-This is independent of your CI/CD provider and is left to you.
+This is dependent on your CI/CD provider and is left to you.
-* When you're _feature complete_, but not necessarily _bug-free_, you can create your minor release branch with an initial release candidate from the main branch with `RC=qa ./release nodejs+image+chart qa`.
+* When you've decided that you're _feature complete_, but not necessarily _bug-free_, you can create your next minor release branch with an initial release candidate from the main branch with `./release.sh --tech nodejs,docker,helm --dev--qa qa`.
     * This will create a release branch in the format `vx.y` where `x` is your main branch's current major version and `y` is its minor version.
 The initial version in the `vx.y` branch will be `x.y.0-qa.0`, which will be released, then it will be immediately bumped to `x.y.0-qa.1` in preparation for your next release candidate.